Gersh01/Training/Infra/Ansible.md

 ## What is it?
-Ansible is basically the CEO of a network
+Ansible is basically the CEO of a network, and is the point of automation.

 ## What does it do?
-- Configure systems
+- Configure systems (both OS systems and networking devices)
 - Deploy software
 - Supports continuous deployment/upscaling
 - Allows for zero-downtime updates